kushaldas/localpgp/README.md

   "path": "/usr/bin/gpgme-json",
   "type": "stdio",
   "allowed_origins": [
-    "chrome-extension://afaoooloeghgffoacafdcomoooejfgcf/"
+    "chrome-extension://ckgehekhpgcaaikpadklkkjgdgoebdnh/"
   ]
 }
 EOF
 ```

-> **Note:** The extension ID `afaoooloeghgffoacafdcomoooejfgcf` is stable due to the `key` field in the manifest.
-If you modify the extension key, update the `allowed_origins` accordingly.
+> **Note:** The extension ID `ckgehekhpgcaaikpadklkkjgdgoebdnh` is the Chrome Web Store production ID.
+If you're loading an unpacked extension for development, you'll need to find its ID from `chrome://extensions` and add it to the `allowed_origins` array.

 #### Firefox